Bikini baristas aren’t giving up after appeals court rules Everett can regulate their outfits

 The decision in the 9th Circuit Court of Appeals trounced an earlier federal-court ruling that had prevented the city from enforcing its ban on near-nudity until the legal case was resolved.
 But the city’s victory in the appeals court simply means that the case goes back to U.S. District Court.

 “The city knows they are in a very long fight,” said Schuyler Lifschultz, an attorney and co-owner of the Hillbilly Hotties stands.
-“Smart people realize it’s not about the bikini — it’s a women’s rights issue, and we’re prepared to walk back into the lower federal court and launch a whole new case.”
+“Smart people realize it’s not about the bikini — it’s a women’s-rights issue, and we’re prepared to walk back into the lower federal court and launch a whole new case.”

 Since the battle has been brewing for about a decade — and has cost the city $294,533 in litigation fees so far — here’s a recap in case you haven’t been keeping up: